 - a thermal sensor with black coating.
 It has a flat spectrum covering the 0.3 to 50 x 10-6 m range, and has a near-perfect directional response.
 The coating absorbs all longwave radiation and, at the moment of absorption, converts it to heat.
 The heat flows through the sensor to the sensor body.
 The thermopile sensor generates a voltage output signal that is proportional to the irradiance exchange between sensor and source.
-The sensor not only absorbs, but also irradiates heat as a blackbody. - a silicon window.
-This dome limits the spectral range from 1.0 to 40×10^{-6} m (cutting off the part below 1.0×10^{-6} m), while preserving as much as possible the ideal 180° field of view angle.
-Another function of the window or dome is that it shields the thermopile sensor from the environment (convection, rain). - a solar blind interference coating deposited on the window: this coating limits the spectral range.
-It now becomes 4.5 to 42 x 10^{-6} m (cutting off the part below 4.5 x 10^{-6} m).
+The sensor not only absorbs, but also irradiates heat as a blackbody. - a silicon dome.
+This dome limits the spectral range from 1.0 to 42×10^{-6} m (cutting off the part below 1.0×10^{-6} m), while preserving the 180 ° field of view angle.
+Another function of the dome is that it shields the thermopile sensor from the environment (convection, rain). - a solar blind interference coating deposited on the dome (not for model IR20WS): this coating limits the spectral range.
+It now becomes 4.5 to 42 x 10^{-6} m (cutting off the part below 4.5×10^{-6} m).

 Pyrgeometers can be manufactured to different specifications and with different levels of verification and characterisation during production.
-Hukseflux also manufactures higher accuracy pyrgeometers; see pyrgeometer model IR20.
+Hukseflux also manufactures lower accuracy pyrgeometers; see our pyrgeometer model IRO2.